dmasamba/coffee_rating_prediction/README.md

 ## Notes

-- The `data/` folder is tracked via `.gitkeep` so it exists in git, but CSV files are ignored.
+- The `data/` folder now contains the actual CSV files, which are tracked in git.
 - All generated outputs (plots, results, models) are ignored by git.
 - The best model is automatically selected based on cross-validation F1.